radian-software/sleeping-beauty/README.md

 > as "The Sleeping Beauty in the Datacenter", is a classic fairy tale
 > about a web application who is cursed to sleep for an indeterminate
 > period of time by an evil systems administrator, to be awakened by a
-> handsome TCP request at the end of them.
+> handsome TCP request at the end of it.

 \[citation needed\]